hashicorp/consul-guides/service-segmentation/python-to-redis/terraform-aws/README.md

 ### Provision cluster and deploy services
 1. `git clone` this repo into a host machine.
-2. From a terminal `cd` into this subdirectory: `cd consul-connect-guide-terraform`.
+2. From a terminal `cd` into this subdirectory: `cd terraform-aws`.
   - Optional: set the `CONSUL_DEMO_VERSION` environment variable in [setup/consul_n1_setup.sh] and [setup/consul_n2_setup.sh] (defaults to 1.2.2).
 3. Export the following environment variables to setup AWS provider:
 ```